gauravcodepro/BIGG-metabolic-analyzer-API/README.md

 # streamlit-BIGG-metabolic-analyzer-API

-- streamlit application to analyze the BIGG Metabolic models.
+- streamlit application to analyze the [BIGG Metabolic models](http://bigg.ucsd.edu/)
 - You can have the reactions, gene sequences
 - You can have the models and the reactions.
 - I implemented faster loop iteration and hash searching to make it faster.